 We would like at this point to evaluate the relative frequency of certain spiral arm multiplicities in our sample of isolated Sb-Sc galaxies in contrast to other similar studies.
-The only reference where a study of spiral arm multiplicity is available is the Catalog of Southern Ringed Galaxies (CSRG: Buta 1995).
+The only reference where a study of spiral arm multiplicity is available is the Catalog of Southern Ringed Galaxies (CSRG; Buta 1995).
 However, one should keep in mind that the CSRG galaxies were evaluated in terms of such multiplicities by direct visual inspection of their images, without any Fourier analysis or prior deprojection of images.
-CSRG is a special catalog in itself being a collection of "ringed" galaxies.
+CSRG is a special catalog in itself being a collection of 'ringed' galaxies.
 This is why we caution the reader that any inference we make in the light of the comparison of our sample against CSRG could be seen as speculative for the time being.
-Using the on-line access to CSRG through VizieR8 we extracted from CSRG only the Sb-Sc galaxies, i.e. morphological types T=3-5.
-We considered both the full sample thus obtained, but also a more "restricted" subset imposing the conditions explained in Buta (1995) (relative to his Table 8).
+Using the on-line access to CSRG through VizieR8 we extracted from CSRG only the Sb-Sc galaxies, i.e. morphological types T = 3-5.
+We considered both the full sample thus obtained, but also a more 'restricted' subset imposing the conditions explained in Buta (1995) (relative to his table 8).
 This latter subset is also considered more reliable for statistical purposes.

-Two-armed spiral patterns are the most frequent among isolated Sb-Sc galaxies ($\sim 40\%$).
-Among the Sb-Sc of the CSRG the fraction of m = 2 is 31-33 % and still the most frequent mode.
-However, large differences are noted for m = 2 & 3 spiral arm multiplicity.
-We find in our sample 24 out of 86 m = 2 & 3 galaxies (28%).
-The CSRG-based comparison sample includes 6-8% such cases.
-However, we note that the definitions employed by Buta (1995) are not the same ones applied herein (i.e. what we call here 2 & 3 would most likely be equivalent to 1+2, 2+1 and 3 altogether in that reference).
-We cannot assess at this time whether the rarity of 2 & 3 multiplicity combination is due to the special nature of that CSRG catalog or it is a phenomenon more likely to occur in isolated galaxies.
-But it is particularly interesting to indicate here that the high rate of occurrence of m = 2 & 3 combination among CIG/AMIGA galaxies may be linked to their isolation (Elmegreen, Elmegreen & Montenegro 1992).
-The formation of strong three-arm structures may require long episodes without strong tidal perturbations ("Perhaps three-arm structures will provide a good measure of the time that has elapsed since a tidal interaction" - Elmegreen, Elmegreen & Montenegro 1992).
-Moreover, the fact that the Qs distribution for CIG/AMIGA is significantly different than that of OSU (§§ 4.7) may be tied to the isolation, too.
+Two-armed spiral patterns are the most frequent among isolated Sb-Sc galaxies (~40 per cent).
+Among the Sb-Sc of the CSRG the fraction of m = 2 is 31-33 per cent and still the most frequent mode.
+However, large differences are noted for m = 2 and 3 spiral arm multiplicity.
+We find in our sample 24 out of 86 m = 2 and 3 galaxies (28 per cent).
+The CSRG-based comparison sample includes 6-8 per cent such cases.
+However, we note that the definitions employed by Buta (1995) are not the same ones applied herein (i.e. what we call here 2 and 3 would most likely be equivalent to 1 + 2, 2 + 1 and 3 altogether in that reference).
+We cannot assess at this time whether the rarity of 2 and 3 multiplicity combination is due to the special nature of that CSRG catalog or it is a phenomenon more likely to occur in isolated galaxies.
+However, it is particularly interesting to indicate here that the high rate of occurrence of m =2 and 3 combination among CIG/AMIGA galaxies may be linked to their isolation (Elmegreen, Elmegreen & Montenegro 1992).
+The formation of strong three-arm structures may require long episodes without strong tidal perturbations ('Perhaps three-arm structures will provide a good measure of the time that has elapsed since a tidal interaction' - Elmegreen et al. 1992).
+Moreover, the fact that the Q_s distribution for CIG/AMIGA is significantly different than that of OSU (Section 4.7) may be tied to the isolation, too.